Demystifying Disability with Emily Ladau

 I had a little help.
 I will be honest.
 The history behind the title is that back in 2019, when this whole process began.
 I appeared on a podcast called Call Your Girlfriend with a very good friend of mine, Kelly Dawson.
 The host offered us the opportunity to guest host to talk about disability.
 And on that podcast, we opened up about our experiences and what it's like being disabled women.
 And a literary agent listened to the podcast, and she reached out to me afterwards and said, I've read some of your writing before, and I heard you on this podcast.
 Have you ever thought of writing a book?
 And the title of that particular podcast episode was Demystifying Disability.
 And down the Line, as we were talking about coming up with a title for the book, of course, we wanted something that was catchy and alliterative.
 But most importantly, I want to demystify disability because we've been socialized to understand disability as this mysterious and scary thing, and we feel very alienated by it so often and assume that it's a source of shame and negativity.
 And I wanted to take away that air of mystery and discomfort that we have with disability and invite people in to explain that it's just part of the human experience.
 There's a history and an identity and a culture behind it, and it's not something that we need to be afraid of or avoid.
 It's just a part of humanity.

 Could you briefly describe your research process behind this book.
-How did you go about ensuring that disabled voices are heard throughout Demystifying Disability
+How did you go about ensuring that disabled voices are heard throughout Demystifying Disability?

 The most important thing for me was to convey the message that I am not a sole authority on disability and that there are 1 billion plus disabled people in the world, which means that you are going to have more than 1 billion opinions and stories and identities and experiences.
 And so it's simply not possible to encompass the whole of the disability experience in any one resource.
 But my goal was to talk to people with different identities than mine and different disability experiences than mine, recognizing that disability cuts across all identities and cultures.
 And my goal was to bring perspective and nuance beyond my own lens into the book and to encourage people to recognize that even with all of the interviews that I was able to do and the people that I was able to talk to who were so kind and willing to share their time and their stories with me.
 That's just the beginning.
 There's a world out there of disability experiences to learn about and to learn from.
 And so while what I included was a sampling of that, it's just a starting point.
 And in the back of the book, I included further reading and resources because even as I conducted my research, I realized there's no way to put everything that I want to put into one book.
 And I don't want this to be the only book that people go to.
 I want it to be one point in a broader journey of learning and understanding about disability.
 And so in my own research, I was able to gather a list of recommendations for people to keep their learning going.